 Everybody should have someone to talk to.
-SIS matches people together to create friendships that make life better.
+SIS matches people, with a shared culture and language, together to create friendships that make life better.

 Migrants, particularly the most recently arrived, are especially vulnerable to loneliness and isolation.